kylerjohnston/muumu.us/_posts/2020-03-07-scraping-hackernews-who-is-hiring-with-ruby.md

 # Parsing the JSON

 Running that returns a really big string of unprocessed JSON data that starts off like this: `{"by":"whoishiring","descendants":743,"id":22465476,"kids":[22513275,22466243...`.
-A string isn&rsquo;t a useful way to structure this data; let&rsquo;s parse it into something more usable with the JSON module from Ruby&rsquo;s standard library, which will convert the JSON into a hash.
+A string isn't a useful way to structure this data; let's parse it into something more usable with the JSON module from Ruby's standard library, which will convert the JSON into a hash.
 I also store the response body in the `@threads` instance variable now, and have `get_jobs_threads` always return the response code.
 I make `@threads` a hash of threads in the event that I want to use the script to scrape more than one thread at a time.

 {% highlight ruby %}
 require 'net/http'